geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 #### Other JavaScript Resources
 JavaScript uses camelCase.
 JavaScript (according to W3 academy) is easy to learn.
 Like other programming languages, you can use style guides to learn how to write standard, reproducible (marketable!) code.

-For in-depth industry guidance, Google publishes their own definitive [JavaScript style guide](http://google.github.io/styleguide/jsguide.html).
+For in-depth industry guidance, Google publishes their own definitive <a href="http://google.github.io/styleguide/jsguide.html" target="_blank">JavaScript style guide</a>.

-Dana Tomlin has also created a short [JavaScript Quick Start Guide](https://drive.google.com/file/d/0B3H1GYZLzLKCckwwVjZfVmdPNDA/view) which only takes a few minutes to work through but hits some of the basics.
+Dana Tomlin has also created a short <a href="https://drive.google.com/file/d/0B3H1GYZLzLKCckwwVjZfVmdPNDA/view)" target="_blank">JavaScript Quick Start Guide/a> which only takes a few minutes to work through but hits some of the basics.
 You can find it clicking that link or by going to the GEE homepage, clicking on the EDU tab in the upper left, and scrolling down to the Geospatial Software Design Exercises section.

 <br>
 <img src="../fig/00_spaceland.png" border = "10">